 You are accessing The Batcomputer!
 A lifelong Batman fanatic, Groucho grew up on a half-century of Batman's comic-book adventures, as well as the 1960s Fox television series, the Columbia serials, and the Warner Brothers feature and animation franchises.
 Whether you call him the Dark Knight, the Caped Crusader, or the World's Greatest Detective (or one-half of the Dynamic Duo), Batman has endured for nearly 70 years as one of the few superheroic icons with no supernatural powers.

 Warner's relaunch of the Batman franchise—Christopher Nolan's Batman Begins—hit regular and IMAX screens on June 15, 2005 and stars Christian Bale as the Dark Knight.
-In anticipation of the sequel The Dark Knight— which opens July 18, 2008—you'll find below interviews with the director and cast, as well as reviews from the rich and varied history of Batman in film, print, and audio.
+The yet more popular sequel The Dark Knight premiered on July 18, 2008.
+The Dark Knight Rises—the final chapter of the Nolan trilogy—opened on July 20, 2012.
+Below, you'll find interviews with the director and cast, as well as reviews from the rich and varied history of Batman in film, print, and audio.

 |||